 TFAS programs are so much more than just academics and internships!
-Participation in our program will give you numerous opportunities to build your professional network and gain insider job-seeking tips.
+Whether in-person or in the virtual environment, participation in our program will give you numerous opportunities to build your professional network and gain insider job-seeking tips.
 You will have a backstage pass to Washington institutions that most students are only able to read about.

 In TFAS programs, students continue learning outside of the walls of the traditional classroom.
 Our program will give you behind the scenes exposure to some of the city’s most influential institutions and organizations.